Notifications from Aflac

 What isn't covered by AD&D insurance?

-AD&D insurance policies typically don’t cover specific causes of death or severe injury.
+AD&D insurance policies typically don’t cover specific causes of death or dismemberment.
 Some of these include:2

 • Death from illness or natural causes